Ntozake Shange

 Ntozake Shange (/ˌɛntoʊˈzɑːki ˈʃɑːŋgeɪ/ EN-toh-ZAH-kee-_-SHAHNG-Ê; October 18, 1948 – October 27, 2018) was an American playwright and poet.
 As a Black feminist, she addressed issues relating to race and Black power in much of her work.
-She is best known for her Obie Award-winning play, For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf (1975).
+She is best known for her Obie Award–winning play, for colored girls who have considered suicide / when the rainbow is enuf (1975).
 She also penned novels including Sassafrass, Cypress & Indigo (1982), Liliane (1994), and Betsey Brown (1985), about an African-American girl run away from home.

 Among Shange's honors and awards were fellowships from the Guggenheim Foundation and Lila Wallace Reader's Digest Fund, a Shelley Memorial Award from the Poetry Society of America, and a Pushcart Prize.
 In April 2016, Barnard College announced that it had acquired Shange's archive.
-She lived in Brooklyn, New York.
-Shange had one daughter, Savannah Shange.
-Shange was married twice: to the saxophonist David Murray and the painter McArthur Binion, Savannah's father, with both marriages ending in divorce.

 Early life

-Shange was born Paulette Linda Williams in Trenton, New Jersey, to an upper-middle-class family.
+Shange was born Paulette Linda Williams in Trenton, New Jersey, to an upper-middle-class African-American family.
 Her father, Paul T. Williams, was a surgeon, and her mother, Eloise Williams, was an educator and a psychiatric social worker.
 When she was aged eight, Shange's family moved to the racially segregated city of St. Louis.
 As a result of the Brown v.
 Board of Education court decision, Shange was bused to a white school where she endured racism and racist attacks.

 Shange's family had a strong interest in the arts and encouraged her artistic education.
 Among the guests at their home were Dizzy Gillespie, Miles Davis, Chuck Berry, Paul Robeson, and W. E. B. Du Bois.
 From an early age, Shange took an interest in poetry.
 While growing up with her family in Trenton, Shange attended poetry readings with her younger sister Wanda (now known as the playwright Ifa Bayeza).
 These poetry readings fostered an early interest for Shange in the South in particular, and the loss it represented to young Black children who migrated to the North with their parents.
 In 1956, Shange's family moved to St. Louis, Missouri, where Shange was sent several miles away from home to a non-segregated school that allowed her to receive "gifted" education.
 While attending this non-segregated school, Shange faced overt racism and harassment.
 These experiences would later go on to heavily influence her work.